valory-xyz/autonolas-aip/content/aips/aip-6.md

 However zk-rollups are not production ready and no rollup-as-a-service recommends them at the moment.
 Hence the choice is oriented towards optimistic rollups.

-### III.4.
-Comparison of Rollup-as-a-Service Solutions
+### III.
+4. Comparison of Rollup-as-a-Service Solutions

 A **Rollup as a Service** (RaaS) is a cloud-based solution that provides developers with the infrastructure and tools to deploy and manage rollup solutions on blockchains without needing extensive expertise in blockchain technology.
 RaaS enables projects to leverage the scalability and efficiency of rollups while simplifying the development process through easy-to-use interfaces, pre-configured settings, and ongoing support.